Social Media Guide for Parents: Tips to Support Teens

 Privacy Concerns: Personal data sharing without understanding long-term consequences.

 By understanding why your teen uses social media and recognizing its benefits and challenges, you’ll be better equipped to guide them safely through the digital landscape.
+Some families also benefit from family therapy near me to address family roles in addiction and related behavior patterns.

 Open Communication is Key